 - Closing Conditions

-The Definitive Purchase Agreement can have potential pitfalls, so your IT Business Broker needs to keep communication open with the Buyer, Deal Team, and the Seller and Deal Team.
+The Definitive Purchase Agreement can have potential pitfalls, so your IT Business Broker needs to maintain open communication with the Buyer, Deal Team, and Seller.

 The M&A Definitive Purchase Agreement must also include details about tax obligations and consequences, especially if shareholders are involved.